jbrache/vertex-ai-things/MLOps/Training/psc-i-terraform/README.md

 * To allow the deployment  access to the public internet in this scenario, you must explicitly configure a secure egress path that routes traffic through your VPC.
 The recommended way to achieve this is by setting up a proxy server inside your VPC perimeter with a RFC1918 address and create a Cloud NAT gateway to allow the proxy VM to access the internet.

 > [!NOTE]
-> **Note:** Vertex AI Pipelines deployments require an explicit proxy for Internet Egress when VPC-SC is used.
+> **Note:** Vertex AI Training deployments require an explicit proxy for Internet Egress when VPC-SC is used.
 If VPC-SC is not enabled, internet egress is provided through the Google managed tenant vpc.

 For additional information, refer to the following resources: